stellar/js-stellar-sdk/README.md

 [![Build Status](https://travis-ci.org/stellar/js-stellar-sdk.svg?branch=master)](https://travis-ci.org/stellar/js-stellar-sdk)
 ### Note: This library is still under development and subject to breaking changes.

-js-stellar-sdk is a client side Stellar Javascript Library for communicating with a [Stellar Horizon Server](https://github.com/stellar/go-horizon).
+js-stellar-sdk is a client-side Stellar Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/go-horizon).
 It is used for building Stellar apps either on Node.js or in the browser.

 It provides:
-- a networking layer API for Horizon endpoints
+- a networking layer API for Horizon endpoints.
-- facilities for building and signing transactions, and communicating with a Stellar Horizon instance, for submitting transactions or querying network history.
+- facilities for building and signing transactions, for communicating with a Stellar Horizon instance, and for submitting transactions or querying network history.

 ### js-stellar-sdk vs js-stellar-base

-This library (js-stellar-sdk) is a "high level" library that serves as an API for various Stellar services (currently just Horizon).
-This library makes extensive use of the "lower level" library [js-stellar-base](https://github.com/stellar/js-stellar-base) and exposes js-stellar-base classes via its export object.
-Many examples will use js-stellar-base classes (such as TransactionBuilder, Operation, etc) that are exposed through this library.
-This is to make it easier for developers who don't want to have to pull both js-stellar-base and js-stellar-sdk as dependencies.
+This library (js-stellar-sdk) is a high-level library that serves as an API for various Stellar services (currently only Horizon).
+This library makes extensive use of the lower-level library [js-stellar-base](https://github.com/stellar/js-stellar-base) and exposes js-stellar-base classes via its export object.
+To make it easier for developers who don't want to have to pull both js-stellar-base and js-stellar-sdk as dependencies, many examples will use js-stellar-base classes (such as TransactionBuilder and Operation) that are exposed through this library.
 However, js-stellar-base can be used as a standalone library for creating Stellar primitive constructs via XDR helpers and wrappers.

 ## Quick start